noirello/pyorc/docs/install.rst

 ``build_orc`` command that:

     1. Downloads the Apache ORC release package.
-    2. Extract the package to a directory named `deps` into the project's root directory.
+    2. Extracts the package to a directory named `deps` into the project's root directory.
     3. Runs cmake to configure the ORC C++ library.
     4. Runs the ``make package`` command.